prioritizr/prioritizr/docs/reference/add_feature_weights.md

 - weights:

-  `numeric` or `matrix` of weights.
+  `numeric` vector or `matrix` of weights.
 See the Weights format section for more information.

 ## Value